Improving my dev workflow - Save thy memory ⚡️

 Problem

-For my dev flow, I need to run a backend server, for frontend hot loading, and a database.
-For the uninitiated, each of them is running on a different JVM and now add IntelliJ(curse me for not learning Emacs), a with a million tabs, , Slack, Zoom and there's no difference between a toaster and Macbook.
+For my dev flow, I need to run a ringarrow-up-right backend server, figwheelarrow-up-right for frontend hot loading, and a datomicarrow-up-right database.
+For the uninitiated, each of them is running on a different JVM and now add IntelliJ(curse me for not learning Emacs), a browserarrow-up-right with a million tabs, Spotifyarrow-up-right, Slack, Zoom and there's no difference between a toaster and Macbook.

 Although you can control the JVM memory usage, it's easy to run into memory issues and I'm yet to find a decent balance between performance and memory usage.